filipemarques87/fx-charts/README.md

 ![Pipeline](sample_renko.png)

-There are two ways to build the bricks:
+There are tree ways to build the bricks:

 | Type | Description |
 | --- | --- |